St. Mark’s has a dedicated team of clergy, music staff, and lay leaders who work together to further the mission of St. Mark’s for the people of God.

 Tim is a regular subdeacon and thurifer for the Sunday and feast day high masses, and he serves on the Liturgy and Formation Team.
 He started coming to St. Mark’s in July 2013 when his work brought him to the Islands.
 He loves how friendly everyone is at St. Mark’s, and he is passionate about the church’s commitment to Anglo-Catholicism, whether it is the high holy day masses or the faithful community service through outreach.

-Jeanne faithfully takes the minutes of the Vestry meetings, and she also serves on the Stewardship Ministry Team.
+Jeanne is the Assistant Treasurer, and she serves on the Stewardship Ministry Team.
 She helps the rector by creating the Sunday worship leaflets, and this work combines her love of the Book of Common Prayer and Anglican choral music.
 She sings in the St. Mark’s Choir, she serves as the choir librarian, and she is the officiant for Evening Prayer on Tuesday and Saturday evenings.
 She has been coming to St. Mark’s since 2008 during a time of great transition in her life.
 Her faith is enriched by the music we sing, the reading of the Daily Office, and by the opportunities to gather as a family in our sacred space.

 Michael Ida - Treasurer